DurandalOne/Weather.js/README.md

 - Further to the above, I am aware that my API key is public in this project.
 I have researched hiding the API in vanilla JavaScript and was unable to find a way to accomplish this.
 I did find that you are able to hide the key using an .env file in React, this is something I would want to use going forward.

+- I've noticed when swapping between celsius and fahrenheit the seven day forcast will change to a different result.
+Checking though the data, this is correct, a seperate data call is made for either temperature and sometimes the OpenWeather API has completly different results for each.
+To make things less complicated for the user, rather than making a new API call, the temperate could just be converted using a calculation.

 ## Deployment

 Deployed with [github pages](https://pages.github.com/).